 All the Summers in Between by Brooke Lea Foster

 All the Summers In Between transports the reader to the Hamptons in 1967 and 1977.
 There, the rebellious visitor Margot meets and befriends a reliable local, Thea.
-But, after their music-filled summer of sun and fun, a terrible incident drives them apart.
+But, a terrible incident drives them apart.

 The Edge of Summer by Viola Shipman

-The Edge of Summer blends a few genres, including mystery, family drama, and romance.
-All of these genres are handled lightly and with saccharine tones, weaving themes of “buttons,” sewing, and small-town charm into the narrative.
+The Edge of Summer blends mystery, family drama, and romance, while handling them with saccharine tones, weaving themes of “buttons,” sewing, and small-town romance charm into the narrative.

 Sutton is grieving the loss of her mother when she learns her mother may have lied when she said her family all died in a house fire.

-This leads her to a charming lake town in Michigan, where she meets a handsome athlete-turned-antique shop owner (yes, really!) and “unravels” the dark secrets of the past over the course of the summer.
+This leads her to a charming lake town in Michigan, where she meets a handsome athlete-turned-antique shop owner (yes, really!) and “unravels” the dark secrets of the past.

 Every Summer After by Carley Fortune

-Every Summer After has become one of the most popular summer love stories.
-It emotionally taps into the nostalgia of first love and second chances with characters you’ll root for.
+Every Summer After emotionally taps into the nostalgia of first love and second chances with characters you’ll root for.

-Over the course of six summers in Barry’s Bay, teenagers Persephone and Sam fall in love.
+Throughout six summers in Barry’s Bay, teenagers Persephone and Sam fall in love.
 Then, one Thanksgiving tears them apart.
-Years later, Persephone returns to Barry’s Bay for the funeral of Sam’s mother, and she must face how she feels about him after all this time.
+Years later, Persephone returns to Barry’s Bay, and she must face how she feels about him.

 A Hundred Summers by Beatriz Williams

-A Hundred Summers is a salacious book about summer masterfully connects the hurricane of 1938, which decimated a shore town in Rhode Island, to fiction.
+A Hundred Summers is a salacious book that masterfully connects the hurricane of 1938, which decimated a shore town in Rhode Island, to fiction.

 It’s the story of glamorous Lily Dane and her old college football-playing flame, who shows up for a summer at Seaview, Rhode Island, married to her friend (or, as one may say, “frenemy”).

-That’s just the beginning of the drama and interconnectedness of these characters.
-A passive-aggressive summer comes to a head when the great hurricane hits.
+That’s just the beginning, though, as a passive-aggressive summer comes to a head when the great hurricane hits.

 Just for the Summer by Abby Jimenez

-Every woman Justin dates finds her soulmate just after breaking up with him.
-In a twist of fate, he meets, Emma, who is similarly “cursed.”
-Together, they create a plan to date each other and break up, so they can go on to live happily ever after with someone else.
+In Just For the Summer, every woman Justin dates finds her soulmate just after breaking up with him.
+He meets Emma, who is similarly โcursed.โ Together, they create a plan to date each other as a summer fling, so they can go on to live happily ever after with someone else.

-They connect deeper than expected over their “mommy” issues.
-But, the chaos left by Emma’s mom just may be too complicated to make the plan work.
+They connect deeper than expected over their โmommyโ issues.
+However, the chaos left by Emmaโs mom may be too complicated to make the plan work.

-This novel features my favorite couple in Abby Jimenez’s books.
-They are quirky, loveable, have great chemistry, and support each other through difficult life issues.
-There is also one spicy scene for steamy romance lovers!
+This escape read features my favorite couple in Abby Jimenezโs books.
+They are quirky, lovable, have great chemistry, and support each other through difficult life issues.

 Last Summer at the Golden Hotel by Elyssa Friedland

-Last Summer at the Golden Hotel is a great light novel about The Golden Hotel, the hottest resort in the Catskills for more than sixty years.
-But the Catskills have lost their luster, and so has the relationship between the two families that own it.
+Last Summer at the Golden Hotel is a great feel-good novel about The Golden Hotel.
+The Catskills have lost their luster, and so has the relationship between the two families that own the hotel.

 One Italian Summer by Rebecca Serle